Adams National Historical Park MA

 Directions:

 Traveling on U.S. Interstate 93, take exit 7 - Route 3 South to Braintree and Cape Cod.
-Take the first exit off Route 3 south - exit 42 - and follow signs toward Quincy Center.
-Continue straight on Burgin Parkway through six traffic lights.
-At the seventh traffic light, turn right onto Dimmock Street.
-Follow Dimmock Street one block and turn right onto Hancock Street.
-The National Park Service Visitor Center, located at 1250 Hancock Street on your left.
-Validated parking is in the garage to the rear.
+Take the first exit off Route 3 south - exit 42.
+Follow signs toward Quincy Center.
+Continue straight on Burgin Parkway through seven traffic lights.
+At the eighth traffic light, turn right onto Dimmock Street.
+After one block, turn right onto Hancock Street.
+The National Park Service Visitor Center, located at 1250 Hancock Street, is on your left.
+Validated parking is in the Presidents Place garage, 44 Saville Avenue.

 For more details ›Address/Contact: